LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/ckad/kodekloud/04-pod-design.md

 - **Applying Changes**: The preferred way to update is to modify your YAML configuration file and use `kubectl apply`.
 - **Imperative Updates**: You can also use `kubectl set image` to quickly change a container version, though this can make your local YAML files outdated.
 - **Undo/Rollback**: If a new version is buggy, you can use `kubectl rollout undo` to revert to the previous revision.
-- **Recovery**: During a rolback, Kubernetes destroys the pods in the new ReplicaSet and birngs the old ones back up gradually.
+- **Recovery**: During a rollback, Kubernetes destroys the pods in the new ReplicaSet and brings the old ones back up gradually.

 <p align="center">
     <img src="./diagrams/04/04-deployment-rollback.png" width="75%">